jambolo/advent-of-code-2025-visualizations/basic_prompt.md

 ────────────────
 INPUTS PROVIDED
 ────────────────

-• puzzle_description.txt
+• dayNN-description.txt (The puzzle description.
+The description contains two parts.
+Part 1 contains information relevant to part 2, but only part 2 is visualized.
+The description also contains the final result of the puzzle.)
-• input.txt (the actual puzzle input)
+• dayNN-input.txt (puzzle input)
-• src/main.rs (the completed solver)
+• main.rs (the completed solver, written in Rust)
-• solver_result.txt (final output of solver on input.txt)
-• Visualization constraints (browser-only, ≤5-minute animation, WebM recording)

 Your analysis, design, application, and schema must all be puzzle-specific.

 ────────────────
-STEP 1 — DESIGN DOCS (markdown)
+STEP 1 — DESIGN DOCS
 ────────────────

 Produce three markdown files.
 These are **your internal design documents** that **must guide your implementation in Step 2**.

 input_summary.md